JDN89/vue-dotnet-issue-tracker/README.md

 ## Work in progress
 - You can allready use the project and improve upon what I have created so far
    - the Fronted is created and can communicate with the backend
-   - state and position of the issues get saved upon drag and upon loggging in
+   - state and position of the issues get saved upon drag and upon logging in
 ##  To Do
 - fix display of date time
     >